-- 1. Tetrahedral meshes typically require 4-10 times more elements than a hexahedral mesh to obtain the same level of accuracy [26, 7]. - 2.
-In some types of numerical approximations (i.e. high deformation structural finite element analysis with linear elements), tetrahedral elements will be mathematically 'stiffer' due to a reduced number of degrees of freedom associated with a tetrahedral element [3, 6].
+- 1. For uniform mesh sizes, tetrahedral meshes typically require 4-10 times more elements than a hexahedral mesh to obtain the same level of accuracy [6, 29]. - 2.
+In some types of numerical approximations (i.e., high deformation structural finite element analysis with linear elements), tetrahedral elements will be mathematically 'stiffer' due to a reduced number of degrees of freedom associated with a tetrahedral element [2, 5].
 This problem is also known as 'tet-locking'.

-Hexahedral mesh generation can be difficult and time-consuming.
+Hexahedral mesh generation can be difficult and timeconsuming.
 In this paper, we will demonstrate a method for generating hexahedral meshes using a methodology similar to methods currently used for generating isosurfaces in volumetric image data.
-This algorithm utilizes a theory for hexahedral meshes outlined in [22], and implemented in the SCIRun Problem Solving Environment [1, 11, 19].
+This algorithm utilizes a theory for hexahedral meshes outlined in [25], and implemented in the SCIRun Problem Solving Environment [22, 10, 18].
 We will describe the algorithm utilized and show how to develop single surface and multi-surface hexahedral meshes.
 We will demonstrate several example hexahedral meshes generated with this algorithm.
+The generated meshes will be similar in appearance to meshes generated by hexahedral octree algorithms [20, 21, 24, 32, 33], but the method of sheet insertion presented in this paper will enable higher quality and finer control of the meshes than previously demonstrated (at the cost of automation) as well as a method for generation of conformal multi-material hexahedral meshes.

-2 BACKGROUND
+2 Background

-2.1 SCIRun Background
+2.1 SCIRun background

-The methods discussed throughout the remainder of this paper have been developed in the SCIRun Problem Solving Environment (PSE) [1, 11, 19].
+The methods discussed throughout the remainder of this paper have been developed in the SCIRun Problem Solving Environment (PSE) [22, 10, 18].
 SCIRun is a problem solving environment that allows the interactive construction, debugging, and steering of large-scale, typically parallel, scientific computations.
 SCIRun provides a component model, based on dataflow programming, that allows various computational components and visualization components to be connected together.
 SCIRun can be envisioned as a "computational workbench," in which a scientist can design and modify simulations interactively via a component-based visual programming model.
 SCIRun enables scientists to modify geometric models and interactively change numerical parameters and boundary conditions, as well as to modify the level of mesh adaptation needed for an accurate numerical solution.
 As opposed to the typical "off-line" simulation mode - in which the scientist manually sets input parameters, computes results, visualizes the results via a separate visualization package, then starts again at the beginning - SCIRun "closes the loop" and allows interactive steering of the design, computation, and visualization phases of a simulation.
-An example biomedical simulation utilizing the SCIRun environment is shown in Figure 1.
+An example biomedical simulation utilizing the SCIRun environment is shown in Fig. 1.

-2.2 Algorithmic Background
+2.2 Algorithmic background

 As imaging and scanning techniques continue to improve for applications including biomedical imaging (e.g., CT, MRI, confocal and light microscopy, etc.), geologic imaging, and mechanical scanning, there has been substantial effort placed in generating computer models that can be visualized and manipulated.
-Traditionally, the Marching Cubes algorithm [16] has been utilized to convert volumetric image data into isosurfaces that can be viewed and manipulated.
-However, while suitable for visualization, in many cases the meshes resulting from a Marching Cubes algorithm are not of sufficient quality for use with numerical techniques such as finite element, finite volume, or finite differences methods.
+Traditionally, the Marching Cubes algorithm [15] has been utilized to convert volumetric image data into isosurfaces that can be visualization, in many cases the meshes resulting from a Marching Cubes algorithm are not of sufficient quality for use with numerical techniques such as finite element, finite volume, or finite differences methods.